Constitution and Bylaws

 Section C Committee Responsibilities

-2. Chapter committee shall refer to state rules, section 9.0 for additional responsibilities.
+- Chapter committee shall refer to State Rules, section 9.0 for additional responsibilities.

-4. Guide lines for gifts, rememberances and memorials shall be presented for updating by the Membership Committee when deemed appropriate.
+- Guide lines for gifts, remembrances and memorials shall be presented for updating by the Membership committee when deemed appropriate.

 Section D Voting